aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-1/_index.md

 {{% alert color="primary" %}}

 This document describes the changes to the Aspose.Cells API from version 8.7.0 to 8.7.1 that may be of interest to module/application developers.
-It includes not only new and updated public methods, added & removed classes etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.
+It includes not only new and updated public methods, added & removed classes, etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}
 ## **Added APIs**
 ### **Added LookInType.OriginalValues Property**
-Aspose.Cells APIs already support the [Find or Search Data](/cells/net/find-or-search-data/) feature for spreadsheets in order to find some particular piece of contents in cell value & formula.
-However, this feature was lacking the aspect of formatting applied onto the cell that may change the appearance as well as the value of the contents, consequently make the text unsearchable using the original value.
-With this release of Aspose.Cells APIs, another constant by the name LookInType.OriginalValues has been exposed to the public API which allows to overcome the situation as discussed above.
+Aspose.Cells APIs already support the [Find or Search Data](/cells/net/find-or-search-data/) feature for spreadsheets in order to find a particular piece of content in cell value & formula.
+However, this feature was lacking the aspect of formatting applied to the cell that may change the appearance as well as the value of the contents, consequently making the text unsearchable using the original value.
+With this release of Aspose.Cells APIs, another constant by the name `LookInType.OriginalValues` has been exposed to the public API which allows you to overcome the situation as discussed above.

 {{% alert color="primary" %}}